Mental health affects many Ottawa residents

 - Ottawa Public Health 2018.
 Status of Mental Health in Ottawa: Report 2018

-Ontario's rates of hospitalization due to self-injury correlate strongly with income.
-The rate among the lowest-earning 20% of Ontario's population is almost double that found in the top two income quintiles.
+Ontario’s rates of hospitalization due to self-injury appear to be correlated with income.
+The rate among the lowest-earning 20% of Ontario’s population is more than double that found in the top two income quintiles.

 - Canadian Institute for Health Information 2017.
 Health Indicators Interactive Tool.
 Accessed October 2019